-To be fair, Abruzzo has good-sized cities (Pescara is home to about 120,000 people), busy seaports, and bustling towns, but the overall vibe is calm and quiet, especially when you move away from the coast and toward the rugged interior.
-The province of L’Aquila, with an average of 150 people per square mile, has one of the lowest population densities in all of Italy.
+To be fair, Abruzzo has good-sized cities (Pescara is home to about 120,000 people), busy seaports, and bustling medieval towns, but the overall vibe is calm and quiet, especially when you move away from the sandy beaches of the Adriatic coast and toward the rugged interior.
+The province of L’Aquila, with an average of 150 Abruzzese per square mile, has one of the lowest population densities in all of Italy.
 In some areas, visitors might just be outnumbered by animals because…

 2. Abruzzo Is Europe’s Nature Capital

-Abruzzo’s animals find shelter in the area’s three national parks, as well as several regional parks and wildlife reserves.
-Together, these protected zones make up half of Abruzzo’s land, and the area is nicknamed “Europe’s greenest region.”
+Abruzzo animals find shelter in the area’s three national parks, as well as several regional parks and nature reserves.
+Together, these protected areas make up half of Abruzzo’s land, and the area is nicknamed “Europe’s greenest region.”

 3. National Parks

-Abruzzo, again, is home to three national parks: Abruzzo, Lazio, and Molise National Park (which is often just called Abruzzo National Park), Gran Sasso and Monti della Laga National Park, and Maiella National Park.
+Known as the green region of Europe, Abruzzo is home to three national parks: Lazio and Molise National Park (which is often just called Abruzzo National Park), Gran Sasso and Monti della Laga National Park, and Majella National Park.

-Abruzzo National Park, founded in 1922–1923, offers crucial protected habitat to several endangered species, including wolves, bears, and chamois.
+Abruzzo National Park, founded in 1922–1923, offers crucial protected habitats for several endangered species, including wolves, bears, and chamois.
 It’s an excellent spot for birdwatching and is home to six nesting pairs of golden eagles.
-Visitors to the park enjoy downhill and cross country skiing, hiking, and horseback riding.
+Visitors to the park enjoy downhill and cross-country skiing, hiking, and horseback riding.